 We anticipate that more facilities such as retail pharmacies and physician offices will offer vaccinations as additional supplies of the vaccine are available.

-Currently, only the Pfizer and Moderna COVID-19 vaccines have received Emergency Use Authorization (EUA) from the FDA.
-Both vaccinations will be administered in two separate doses.
+The Janssen vaccine requires only one single dose whereas the Pfizer and Moderna COVID-19 vaccines are administered in two separate doses.
 At the time of the first dose, patients will be required to schedule their second dosing – which will be scheduled for 21 days later for the Pfizer vaccine, and 28 days later for the Moderna vaccine.

 No, however, it is important that if you receive the same COVID-19 vaccine for both of your doses.
 For example, if you receive the Pfizer COVID-19 vaccine for your first dose, then your second dose should also be the Pfizer formulation.
 You may elect to get your two doses by different providers.